JeffersonLab/dirsrv/README.md

 ---

 ## Overview
 This project provides a docker image which extends the production-oriented [389ds/dirsrv](https://hub.docker.com/r/389ds/dirsrv) and adds features for development and testing.
-The extended image sets up a Docker healthcheck, installs client tools, and adds some default configuration for the Jefferson Lab environment.
+The JLab image sets up a Docker healthcheck, installs client tools, and adds some default configuration for the Jefferson Lab environment.
 Configuration is supported via environment variables and bash scripts.

 ## Configure